zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 The narrator doesn’t like anyone keeping him from t he open road.
 “The open road” is the idea that you can drive fast down the freeway, and there are very few

 other cars around you.
 Here, he’s referring to slo w moving cars, if you remember.
 He’s trying to get around them so he can  move fast.
 Some people like the feeling of driving fast.
 He says, “Someti mes, I encounter (that is, I meet) another driver who likes to drive fast and we have a drag race.”
-A “drag (drag) race” is an informal competition to see which car c an go fast enough.
+A “drag (drag) race” is an informal competition to see which car can go fast enough.
 If you’ve watched a movie about the 1950s and 60s in the Unit ed States, you may have seen a drag race, where two high school boys will b e in their cars and they will race to see who is the fastest.
 That’s a “drag rac e.”
 More commonly, perhaps, two usually young male drivers will be next to each  other at a stop light, and they will race each other to the next stop light or to w herever they’re going.

 The narrator says, “I know how to bird dog the othe r car until I see a way to speed up and overtake it.”
 “To bird dog” (two word s) means to observe, to watch, to monitor something very carefully.
 He bir d dogs, or watches the other car until he sees a way, sees a manner in which he can speed up.
 “To speed up” means to go faster; “to accelerate,” we could also say.
 He speeds up and he overtakes the other car.
 “To overtake (someone)” m eans to go faster than them so that you are in front of them.
 You were behind them before, but now you go in front of them because you are moving faster.
 That’ s why, he says, he almost always wins these drag races, because he’s able to speed up and overtake the other car.